andyli/blog/content/posts/2009/2009-02-23_the-right-way-to-work-with-a-web-service.md

 If you want HTML, no, there is no hope.
 But you might still implement other methods to work with the API.

-For example, Twitter is very similar to this case, mirco blogging with plain text, but there is [TwitPic][], which store the picture in other server and insert the link of the picture to the tweet.
+For example, Twitter is very similar to this case, micro blogging with plain text, but there is [TwitPic][], which store the picture in other server and insert the link of the picture to the tweet.
 Users of TwitPic is certainly seeing their picture displayed beautifully.
 And the normal